Untitled Header Image

 A:

-After $25 annual membership dues have been paid, enrollment in our co-op classes are offered at a flat rate of $25 per month*, regardless of the number of class periods you enroll in (one to five).
+After $50 annual membership dues have been paid, enrollment in our co-op classes are offered at a flat rate of $30 per month*, regardless of the number of class periods you enroll in (one to five).
 Payments are due on the 1st of each month, or you can elect to benefit from paying in advance for a discount.
-Full Year: $180 (10% discount) Per Semester: $95 (5% discount) Please note, as we are a non-profit, all fees paid are a donation to the co-op and are non-refundable.

-*Excluding dance class, which is an additional $25 per month paid to our dance instructor.
+*Excluding dance class and karate, which is an additional $35 per month paid to our instructors.

 Q: